 You know it’s not all about you.
 Show your fans you care by sharing their moments with your fanbase.
 If they mentioned your brand, you have a definite winner.
 Stick to these if you can.

 But it’s also effective to browse through some of your most interesting follower accounts and share their content.
-In Instagram, this is called Regramming.
+On Instagram, this is called Regramming.
 You share their image or video, giving clear attribution.

 Your action just got this follower in front of a whole new audience.
 It can earn them lots of likes.
 But in addition to making this Instagrammer’s day, you show that you value your customers.
-You’re interested in their lives.
+You’re interested in their lives, as well as establishing an emotional connection between them and your brand.

 These simple actions build up your trust and loyalty meter with hundreds or thousands of followers.
 They help nurture brand ambassadors.
 These are people who share about your brand.

 On top of this, Regramming gives you a little bit of a break.
-It’s easier to regram than it is to create your own content.
+It’s easier to regram than it is to churn out your own content constantly.

 Set up a schedule.
 Regram a certain number a week.
 But keep it proportional to your own content or it loses its power.
 Curation methods like this shouldn’t be more than 25% of your content.
 And on Instagram, even that’s a bit high.